 Despite the Civil War victory that granted slaves their freedom, Jim Crow laws helped maintain a segregated society and severely limited opportunities for Blacks.
 Some might be surprised that Jim Crow rulings impacted our contemporary times in many ways.
 "Freedom Deferred" chronicles the evolution of Jim Crow laws and profiles some people who were impacted by these rulings.

-For nearly 250 years, US History has provided us with countless stories of great achievements involving courage, strength and leadership.
+For nearly 250 years, US History has provided us with countless stories of great achievements involving courage, strength, and leadership.
 Yet sometimes we forget just how extensive and diverse these stories can be.
-WDCW-TV's 2015 "Living Black History" special, Founding Mothers, will profile several African American women from the Washington, DC area, who over the last two centuries, have forged new rights and freedoms for their children, grandchildren, and generations beyond their respective lifetimes.
-Most may not be household names, but they surely made a difference in the lives of all Americans.
+WDCW-TV's 2015 "Hidden History" special, Founding Mothers, will profile several African American women from the Washington, DC area, who over the last two centuries, have forged new rights and freedoms for their children, grandchildren, and generations beyond their respective lifetimes.
+Most may not be household names, but they sure made a difference in the lives of all Americans.
 These women include: Mary Church Terrell, Elizabeth Proctor Thomas, Hattie Sewell, Harriet Tubman, and Mary McLeod Bethune.
 Tubman, born in Dorchester County, Maryland was an abolitionist, humanitarian, and Union spy during the Civil War.
 Born into slavery in 1822, Tubman escaped and subsequently made about thirteen missions to rescue approximately seventy enslaved families and friends using the network of antislavery activists and safe houses known as the Underground Railroad.
 Terrell was one of the first African American women to earn a college degree, She helped found the National Association of Colored Women at the beginning of the 20th century and served as its first president.
 In 1950, the age of 87, Terrell organized protests to end segregation at Washington, DC lunch counters.